NourCodeWizard/QR-code-component-Frontend-Mentor-Challenge/README.md

 ### Useful resources

-- [resource 1](https://www.joshwcomeau.com/css/center-a-div/) - This is an amazing article which helped me finally understand centering methods.
+- [Center a div](https://www.joshwcomeau.com/css/center-a-div/) - This is an amazing article which helped me finally understand centering methods.
 I'd recommend it to anyone still learning this concept.

 ## Author